Tony Huerta’s Biography

 Huerta’s recording studio, Sonic Audio, was founded in 1999.
 He has produced, engineered or mastered a cappella CD Projects for: The Real Group, Take 6, Harmonia Vocal (Angola Africa), Traces of Blue “Afro Blue from NBC’s The Sing-Off”, Cadence, M-Pact, Six Appeal, Nota & Sony Latin, Face (Boulder, CO and the NBC “Sing Off”), Vocalosity, The Eli Young Band, and many more.
 He also Recorded, Mixed and Produced the world’s first Opera Acappella, Midsummer Night’s Dream for Opera Memphis!

-Amy Grant, Kirk Whalum, Nnenna Freelon, and Brian McKnight, as well as the 2010 Shakira tour as Front of House engineer for Nota..
-Huerta has also mixed in famed halls and venues like the Kennedy Center, the Apollo Theater, Lincoln Center, American Airlines Arena, Pepsi Center, Tokyo International Hall, and more.
+He has engineered Amy Grant, Baby Face, Kirk Whalum, Nnenna Freelon, and Brian McKnight, as well as the 2010 Shakira tour as Front of House engineer for Nota..
+Huerta has also mixed in famed halls and venues like the Carnegie Hall, Kennedy Center, the Apollo Theater, Lincoln Center, American Airlines Arena, Pepsi Center, Tokyo International Hall, and more.
 His TV credits include specials for TV One and Trinity Broadcasting Network, PBS Tavis Smiley for Quincy Jones Productions with Take 6 and Jacob Collier, and the White House Christmas Tree Lighting.
 Huerta also engineered live sound for the 2009 Armed Forces Network Production of “Holiday Notes From Home” at the Grand Ol Opry in Nashville which received a regional Emmy Nomination.

 In July 2011, Huerta founded and performed in